GitJuski/Linux-servers/h3-GJ(In progress).md

 ![49](Screenshots/3/49.png)

 Had to enable location to verify affiliation with the school.
 Then had to take a picture as another proof.
 Went to opintopolku.fi and took a screenshot that had the school name, status and dates on it.
-Couln't upload the picture so I took a picture of a picture with my laptops webcam.
+Couln't upload the picture so I took a picture of the screenshot with my laptops webcam.

 ![50](Screenshots/3/50.png)